On the geometric fixed-points of real topological cyclic homology: The Geometric fixed-points of TCR

 \begin{cor} If $A$ is a discrete ring with anti-involution and $\frac{1}{2} \in A$, then

 for every odd prime $p$. \end{cor}

 The crucial combinatorial ingredient that makes the odd-primary case so simple compared to the prime $2$ is that for $p$ odd, any two reflections in $D_{p^n}$ are conjugate, and the Weyl group of a reflection is trivial.
-There is therefore a pushout square of $\Z/2$-spaces (see \cite[Corollary 2.8]{LW09})
+Applying \cite[Corollary 2.8]{LW09} to the trivial family $\{1\} \subset \mathcal{R}$, one gets a pushout square of $\Z/2$-spaces

 This pushout is the main ingredient for establishing the following result, of which Theorem \ref{geometricsplitting} is an immediate consequence.

 \begin{prop} Let $T$ be a real $p$-cyclotomic spectrum with $p$ odd.
 Then for every $n\geq 1$, the square